-The space is immense and beautiful, with the classic architecture and imposing facades.
+This space is immense and beautiful, with classic architecture and imposing facades.

-Around the corner you can also explore the ancient ruins that lay under the city.
+Around the corner, you can also explore the ancient ruins that lay under the city at Templo Mayor.

-If you’re hungry or just want to grab a drink, be sure to head up to one of the many terrace restaurants that overlook the central plaza, where you can relax and take in the hustle and bustle of the city.
+If you’re hungry or just want to grab a drink, be sure to head up to one of the many terrace restaurants that overlook the central plaza, where you can relax and take in the hustle and bustle of the central plaza.

-If you’re looking for a bit of a respite form the big city life, you can’t go wrong with a trip to the sprawling and lush Chapultepec Park.
+If you’re looking for a bit of a respite from the big city life, you can’t go wrong with a trip to the sprawling and lush Chapultepec Park.